Complementary Health Approaches

 There have been problems with contamination of some dietary supplements.
 In particular, some products marketed for sexual enhancement, weight loss, or bodybuilding have been found to contain potentially harmful ingredients not listed on the label.
 Some products marketed for arthritis or pain have also been found to contain illegal hidden ingredients.
-Another concern about supplements is that some of them can interact with drugs.
+Another concern about supplements is that some can interact with drugs.

 Use of Natural Products in the United States

-Use of natural products has grown in the past few decades.
-According to the 2007 National Health Interview Survey, 17.7 percent of American adults had used a natural product other than a vitamin or mineral supplements in the past year.
-The most commonly used product was fish oil/omega-3s (reported by 37.4 percent of all adults who said they used natural products).
-Other popular products included glucosamine, echinacea, and or flaxseed oil, each of which was reported by 15 percent or more of adults who said that they used natural products.
+According to the 2012 National Health Interview Survey, 17.7 percent of American adults had used a natural product other than a vitamin or mineral supplement in the past year.
+The most commonly used product was fish oil/omega-3s (reported by 7.8 percent of all adults).
+Other popular products included glucosamine/chondroitin, probiotics or prebiotics, melatonin, and coenzyme Q10.

 For More Information